Baccalaureate Degree Programs

 The master of educational leadership program at Rocky Mountain College is designed to prepare educational leaders for a career as a principle or superintendent.
 This cohort-based program begins in the early fall and completes in late spring over a course of eleven months.
 The program follows the state and national standards for educational leadership and is rooted in Effective School Research.
 Blending theory and practice through coursework and an intensive internship, candidates will be prepared to be instructional leaders at the K-12 level.
 The program is 34 credits in length depending on previous coursework.
 This program has a minimal residency requirement.

-Students must complete the following general education requirements (GERs) to earn a baccalaureate degree at Rocky Mountain College.
+Students must complete the following core curriculum requirements to earn a baccalaureate degree at Rocky Mountain College.
 Methods of completing each requirement are explained below.
-From time to time, special topics courses may be offered that can satisfy a particular GER.
-Contact the Office of Student Records to confirm if a given special topics course is appropriate as a GER.
+From time to time, special topics courses may be offered that can satisfy a particular requirement.
+Contact the Office of Student Records to confirm if a given special topics course is appropriate as a core curriculum requirement.

 Students are introduced to college-level mathematics and the role and relevance of mathematics in our increasingly complex and diverse society.
 There are two requirements in mathematics.
 For the first requirement, students must demonstrate the mathematical skills and quantitative and logical reasoning ability needed for informed citizenship and success in the workplace.
 For the second requirement, students must demonstrate basic knowledge of the infinitesimal or stochastic elements in mathematics and apply advanced mathematical methods to modeling and problem solving.